 The law about neighbours' rights and responsibilities for trees is covered by the common law of nuisance.
 Where the branch or root of a tree comes onto a neighbour's land, a nuisance situation exists.
-Unless the tree is a significant tree, the neighbour can remove the encroaching roots or branches at his or her own cost.
+The law of nuisance may provide several remedies depending on whether the tree has caused, or is likely to cause, actual damage or loss.
+In most instances, and unless the tree is a significant tree, the neighbour can remove the encroaching roots or branches.
+This would usually be at his or her own cost, as the cost of removing the branch or roots cannot be claimed unless the work is necessary to minimise damage which is already occurring or is likely to occur.
 The neighbour cannot go onto the tree owner's land and cannot remove any part of the root or branch that is not on his or her property.
 The branches and roots are technically the property of the tree owner and can be placed back over the fence, taking care not to cause any damage.
-The cost of removing the branch or roots cannot be claimed unless the work is necessary to minimise damage which is already occurring or is likely to occur.

 If the intruding roots or branches have caused damage to the neighbour's property (for example, roots cracking pipes or branches damaging gutters or poisoning animals) the neighbour can ask the tree owner to pay the cost of repairs or compensation.
 If the tree owner is unwilling to pay, the neighbour can apply to the Minor Civil Actions division of the Magistrates Court for a court order that the owner pay.
 In some circumstances a court might order that the owner remove the root or branch or perhaps the whole tree.
 Advice should be sought.